steinbeck/Surge/doc/Manual.md

   -u    Just count, don't write
   -e# -e#:#  Restrict to given range of distinct bonds -t# -t#:#  Limit number of rings of length 3
-  -f# -f#:#  Limit number of rings of length 4
+  -f# -f#:#  Limit number of cycles of length 4
-  -p# -p#:#  Limit number of rings of length 5
+  -p# -p#:#  Limit number of cycles of length 5
-  -b    Only rings of even length
+  -b    Only rings of even length (same as only cycles of even length) -T    Disallow triple bonds
-  -T    Disallow triple bonds
+  -P    Require planarity
   -B#,...,# Specify sets of substructures to avoid
      1 = no triple bonds in rings up to length 7
      2 = Bredt's rule for two rings ij with one bond in